The Hermitage (Nashville, Tennessee): History

-The site that Jackson named Hermitage was located 2 mi from the Cumberland and Stones Rivers after Native Americans had been pushed out of the region.
+The site that Jackson named Hermitage was located 2 mi from the Cumberland and Stones Rivers after settlers of European descent ethnically cleansed the region of Native Americans.
 The land was originally settled in 1780 by Robert Hays, who was the grand uncle of Texas Ranger John Coffee Hays and Confederate General Harry Thompson Hays.
 Hays sold the 420 acre farm to Jackson in 1804.

 Cotton plantation

 Jackson and his wife moved into the existing two-story log blockhouse, built to resist Indian attacks.
 A lean-to was added on the back of the cabin and to the rear, a group of log outbuildings were erected, including slave cabins, store rooms, and a smokehouse.
 This complex is known historically as the First Hermitage.
 Jackson started operations on his cotton farm with nine African slaves, but he continued to buy more laborers and owned 44 slaves by 1820.
 This scale of operation ranked him as a major planter and slaveholder in middle Tennessee, where most farmers owned zero or fewer than 10 slaves and 20 slaves marked a major planter.
 Some slave cabins for domestic servants and artisans were located near the main house.
 The majority, occupied by laborers, were located closer to the fields in an area known as the Field Quarter.

 In 1818–1819, prior to his appointment as provisional Governor of the Florida Territory, Jackson built a brick house to replace the log structure he had lived in after purchasing the land.
 He also added six brick structures, containing a total of 13 20 by 20 ft dwelling units for enslaved workers.
 These included a three-unit building known as the Triplex, built behind the mansion.
 A two-unit duplex known as the South Cabin was built at the First Hermitage.
 Four brick duplexes were built at the Field Quarter and were known as Cabins 1, 2, 3, and 4.
 At least one Field Cabin was still standing as late as the 1920s.